 If you have any questions or queries regarding our books or our website, please don’t hesitate to get in touch – by e-mail or any of the other methods detailed in our Contact Us section.

-Although we do not give out contact information for our authors, we can direct any communication to them, so please forward any queries to us.
+Although we do not give out contact information for our authors, we can forward any queries.